II. Your Privacy Globally

 - type of mobile device and its settings;

-- unique device identifier (UDID) or mobile equipment identifier (MEID) for your mobile device;
+- unique device identifier (UDID) or mobile equipment identifier (MEID) of your mobile device;

 - device and component serial numbers;

-- advertising identifiers (for example, IDFAs and IFAs) or similar identifiers;
+- advertising identifiers (for example, an Identifier for Advertising (IDFA) on Apple devices) or similar identifiers;

-- referring website (a site that has led you to ours) or application; and
+- referring webpage (a page that has led you to ours) or application;

-- activity related to how you use our online services, such as the pages you visit on our sites or in our mobile apps.
+- activity related to how you use our online services or in-restaurant technology, such as the pages you visit on our websites or in our mobile apps.

 Our online services and in-restaurant technology may collect information about the exact location of your mobile device or computer using geolocation and technology such as GPS, Wi-Fi, Bluetooth, or cell tower proximity.
-For most mobile devices and computer systems, you will be requested to give your permission for McDonald’s to process this information.
-You are able to withdraw your permission for us to collect this information by using the device or web-browser settings.
+For most mobile devices and computer systems, you can disable the collection of this information by using the device or web-browser settings.
 If you have any questions about how to prevent us from collecting exact information about your location, we recommend you contact your mobile-device service provider, the device manufacturer, or your web-browser provider.
 Some online services and in-restaurant technology may not work properly without information about your location.
-If you would like us to delete information we have collected which could identify your location, please contact us at our Global or Local Data Protection Office using the contact information provided below.
-By law, we may need to keep certain information.

 We collect information from other sources